A perturbation theory for the Anderson model: Abstract

 \section{Abstract}

-Within the real-time approach \cite{Schoeller97, König96}, the current across a quantum dot which is tunnel coupled to two leads at different chemical potentials is calculated in two steps: One determines the reduced density matrix of the quantum dot by using the ``density matrix kernel'', and then the current by applying the ``current kernel'' to the reduced density matrix.
-If one multiplies the tunneling Hamiltonian by a coupling parameter ``$w$``, then everything, including the kernels and also the current, becomes a function of $w$.
-In the time space, the kernels have the clear structure of a power series in $w$, so one can speak about ''orders'' of the kernels.
-All odd orders and the constant terms vanish.
-Intuitively, one would guess that one can take the kernels of $2n$-th order in order to obtain the current of $2n$-th order, i.e., the coefficients of the Taylor expansion of the current in $w=0$ up to the order $2n$.
-I want to show that this is true.
-I can address only the single impurity Anderson model (SIAM) \cite{Bruus}.
+Within the diagrammatic real time approach \cite{König96, Schoeller97}, the current across a quantum dot which is tunnel coupled to two leads at different chemical potentials is calculated by the use of two objects referred to as kernels.
+The stationary reduced density matrix of the quantum dot is determined by the use of the {\em density matrix kernel}, while the {\em current kernel} is used in a second step to determine the stationary current across the dot.
+If the tunneling Hamiltonian is multiplied by a coupling parameter ``$w$``, then everything, including the kernels, the stationary density matrix as well as the stationary current, can be viewed as a function of $w$.
+In the time space, and at every single and fixed time $t$, the kernels have the clear structure of a convergent power series in $w$.
+Refer to the coefficients of these power series as the {\em orders} of the kernels.
+It is intuitive to truncate the kernels at some finite order and to perform remaining calculations by the use of the corresponding approximate kernels.
+However, the quantities which actually appear in the calculations are not the kernels as a function of time but rather their Laplace transforms, and here only in the limit $\lambda \to 0$.
+The statement that even in this limit the structure of a convergent power series in the coupling parameter is still conserved is shown in the text.
+The statement that the stationary density matrix and current are still analytic in the coupling parameter is shown, assuming the quantum dot is the single impurity Anderson model (SIAM).
+Finally, results for the kernels up to sixth order, neglecting the doubly occupied state and assuming equal energies $E_\uparrow= E_\downarrow$, are presented and discussed.
+In case the degenerate level lies below the Fermi level, a zero bias resonance, getting more and more pronounced with decreasing temperature, is expected.